digitalsanctum/langolier-svelte/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Thinking out Loud

+* What should the major elements of the garden look like?
+* `/gardens/shanes-garden/blossoms` - a garden can have multiple blossoms
+* `/gardens/shanes-garden/seeds` - seeds can lead to multiple blossoms
+* `branches` - used to link to other gardens?
+* Would it make more sense to have the theme be a "knowledge tree" rather than a "digital garden"?
+* Need to diagram the hierarchy of the site.
+* Why do products focus on either reading or writing?
+Why not both?
+* Combine hacker tools such as the ones found here https://projectdiscovery.io/#/ with AGI tools such as GPT-3.